ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

 - :numref:`Figure Vegetation fluxes and pools` Vegetation fluxes and pools.

-- :numref:`Figure Carbon and nitrogen pools` Carbon and nitrogen pools.

 - :numref:`Figure annual phenology cycle` Example of annual phenology cycle for seasonal deciduous.

-- 14.2.
-Example fluxes and pools sizes for an onset growth period of 15 days, with initial transfer pool size of 100 gC m-2 and a timestep of one hour. a) Flux leaving transfer pool (e.g. CFleaf\_xfer,leaf). b) Carbon content of transfer pool and its associated display pool (e.g. CSleaf\_xfer and CSleaf, respectively).

-- 14.3.
-Example fluxes and pool sizes for an offset (litterfall) period of 15 days, with initial display pool size of 100 gC m-2 and a timestep of one hour. a) Litterfall flux (e.g CFleaf,litter). b) Carbon content of display pool and litter pool through the litterfall period, ignoring the losses from litter pool due to decomposition during this period.

 - :numref:`Figure Schematic of decomposition model in CLM` Schematic of decomposition model in CLM.

-- :numref:`Figure Pool structure` Pool structure, transitions, respired fractions (numbers at end of arrows), and turnover times (numbers in boxes) for the 2 alternate soil decomposition models included in CLM.
+- :numref:`Figure Pool structure` Pool structure, transitions, respired fractions, and turnover times for the 2 alternate soil decomposition models included in CLM.

 - :numref:`Figure Biological nitrogen fixation` Biological nitrogen fixation as a function of annual net primary production.

-- :numref:`Figure Methane Schematic` Schematic representation of biological and physical processes integrated in CLM that affect the net CH4 surface flux. (left) Fully inundated portion of a CLM gridcell and (right) variably saturated portion of a gridcell.
+- :numref:`Figure Methane Schematic` Schematic representation of biological and physical processes integrated in CLM that affect the net CH4 surface flux.

 - :numref:`Figure Schematic of land cover change` Schematic of land cover change impacts on CLM carbon pools and fluxes.

-- :numref:`Figure Schematic of translation of annual LUH2 land units` Schematic of translation of annual UNH land units to CLM4 plant functional types.
+- :numref:`Figure Schematic of translation of annual LUH2 land units` Schematic of translation of annual UNH land units to CLM plant functional types.

 **LIST OF TABLES**